michellepolyak/handbook/pages/hiring-staying-or-changing-jobs/ttsjobs.md

 Be sure to stay informed of current job postings relevant to technology transformation in TTS and with other agencies by joining the
 {% slack_channel "tts-jobs" %} Slack channel.
-If you want to be notified about opportunities with other federal agencies please join the
+If you want to be notified about opportunities with other federal agencies please jodin the
 {% slack_channel "wg-govcareer" %} Slack channel.
 We encourage TTS staff to post external federal career opportunities on the {% slack_channel "wg-govcareer" %}
 Slack channel to help others be aware of permanent, career opportunities.
 TTS